 The secret of successful Fire element feng shui decorating is in knowing when and where to make it strong, when to tone it down and when to avoid it completely.
 This is true of any feng shui element, of course, but especially so of the Fire element as it can literally burn your energy (when it is too strong compared to other feng shui elements).
 Let’s look at the dos and don’ts of the Fire feng shui element use in good decorating of a happy home or a successful office.

 As personal understanding and experience are the unspoken (and glorious!) rule of the successful feng shui decorating, I always encourage my readers to start with a personal connection with the feng shui element they need to bring into their home.
-Search for a personal memory, impression or a good idea that speaks to you of fiery energy.
+Search for a personal memory, impression, or a visual that speaks to you of fiery energy.